josephbondjobo/CodeX/System Requirements and Design/README.md

-Capstone Main Project: Phase 1
+# Capstone Main Project: Phase 1

+# CodeX Crew

 This directory will have all the system requirements and design for this project